Louis Navellier

 Louis G. Navellier (born November 22, 1957) is an American investor and financial commentator.
-He is the chairman and founder of Navellier & Associates in Reno, Nevada, which manages approximately $1.0 billion in assets.
+He is the chairman and founder of Navellier & Associates in Reno, Nevada, which manages approximately $1.5+ billion in assets.
 Navellier also writes five investment newsletters focused on growth investing: Growth Investor, Breakthrough Stocks, Accelerated Profits, Power Options and Platinum Growth Club, and can frequently be seen giving his market outlook and analysis on Bloomberg, Fox News, and CNBC.

 Early life and education

 Navellier was born in 1957, in Berkeley, California.
+His father, Ernest, served during World War II as a turret gunner on a B-26 bomber, and became a bricklayer after the war.
+Ernie Navellier passed away in 2002.
+Ernie's wife and Louis's mother, Eve, passed away in 2021 at age 99.
+Ernie and Eve married in 1955.
+Louis was their only child.
+Eve had a son from a previous marriage.

-He was one of the eight in his family to attend college, going to the School of Business & Economics at Cal State Hayward, now Cal State East Bay.
+Louis Nevallier attended college at the School of Business & Economics at Cal State Hayward, now Cal State East Bay.
 He graduated in 1978 at the age of 20 with a B.S. in Finance, and then got his MBA in 1979.